LIST-Geoinformatika/foss4g_2023/README.md

 On end of drawing operation, this function hides the measure tooltip by setting its display style to "none" and sets the sketch variable to null.

-Now lets go back to our overlays.
+Now let's go back to our overlays.
 Since we want to enable more than one measurement on the map, it would be nice to add an overlay on each measured feature.
-Lets start by adding a state that will hold our features in an array.
+Let's start by adding a state that will hold our features in an array.

 ```
 const [measuredFeatures, setMeasuredFeatures] = useState([]);